Energy Model of devices¶

 -

-int em_pd_get_efficient_state(struct em_perf_state *table, int nr_perf_states, unsigned long max_util, unsigned long pd_flags)¶
+int em_pd_get_efficient_state(struct em_perf_state *table, struct em_perf_domain *pd, unsigned long max_util)¶

 Get an efficient performance state from the EM